fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-Whenever one or more creatures you control attack, each defending player divides all creatures without flying they controls into a "left" pile and a "right" pile.
+Whenever one or more creatures you control attack, each defending player divides all creatures without flying they control into a "left" pile and a "right" pile.
 Then, for each attacking creature you control, choose "left" or "right."
 That creature can't be blocked this combat except by creatures with flying and creatures in a pile with the chosen label.

 Raiding Party 2R
 ---------------